 Nestled in the hills a few miles off the highway, Greenwood Great House was once owned by the family of English poet Elizabeth Barrett Browning.
-The 200 hundred year old antique-filled home is another well-preserved great house in Jamaica.
+The 200-hundred-year-old antique-filled home is another well-preserved great house in Jamaica.
 Enjoy panoramic vistas of the countryside too.

 Rocklands Bird Sanctuary

 Photograph and hand-feed exotic species of birds.
-Upon arrival, guests are provided with a bottle of nectar and hummingbirds quickly descend to outstretched arms.
+Upon arrival, guests are provided with a bottle of nectar and hummingbirds quickly descend into outstretched arms.
 The experience is priceless.
 Look for Jamaica’s national bird, the regal long-tailed Doctor Bird.
 Rocklands lies about a 30-minute drive away from downtown Montego Bay.